scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 ## Verify Artifact module
 ---
-The Verify Artifact module enforces a set of requirements on who produced artifacts across your supply chain but also what information should be collected on each artifact.
+The Verify Artifact module enforces a set of requirements on who produced artifacts across your supply chain as well as what information should be collected on each artifact.
 In other words, it ensures produced artifacts (`targets`) integrity by checking the expected evidence, signatures and origin in your supply chain.

 * Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the input.